thekensman/sporting_data/README.md

 # sporting_data

 You are being asked to create an API for a startup specializing in a new and exciting game: BallSport!
 In BallSport each player can be assigned one of five positions: Catcher, Pitcher, Runner, Jumper, and Hitter.
-And because of the specialized nature of this game, each player can perform only within their given position.

 The startup has asked you to integrate with two data providers they have contracted with: SportTastic and SuperPlayer.
 Each of these providers contains vital information about the players in the top six teams in the league.